xsoophx/SoftwareEngineering/README.md

 ### Project Language
 Why are we using **Kotlin**?
 -   it's easy and completely interoperable with Java.
-So in case, we want to code some parts in Java, it's easy to add those code parts
+So in case, we want to code some parts in Java, it's easy to add those code parts.
--   we will be able to solve problems with a fewer amount of lines of code
+-   we will be able to solve problems with a fewer amount of lines of code.
--   the code is more reliable, easier to maintain, easier to read, and it's also easier to apply changes when they're needed
+-   the code is more reliable, easier to maintain, easier to read, and it's also easier to apply changes when they're needed.
 -   the compiler is smarter and safer.
-It detects errors at compile time and performs a lot of checks
+It detects errors at compile time and performs a lot of checks.
--   Kotlin has a good support for Functional Programming
+-   Kotlin has a good support for Functional Programming.
--   Kotlin has Null Safety, which means it eliminates the danger of null references
+-   Kotlin has Null Safety, which means it eliminates the danger of null references.

 ### Which kind of tests are we using?